-You may have noticed your projects are most successful when you plan and manage them effectively.
-Developing your project management skills and implementing tried-and-true project management strategies can help.
+A project is most successful when you plan and manage it effectively.
+Developing your project management skills and implementing tried-and-true project management mitigation strategies can help.
 But even the most well-developed projects will have risks.

 If you’ve never developed a risk management plan before, you may have suffered the consequences of unexpected risks on past projects.
 Learn more about project risk management and try these six easy steps to build your own risk management plan.

-Project risk management is the practice of proactively identifying, analyzing, and responding to any potential project risks.
-A project risk is anything that might impact a project’s success by either delaying the project timeline, overloading the budget, or leading to reduced project performance in some other way.
+A project risk is anything that could impact a project’s success by either delaying the project timeline, overloading the budget, or leading to reduced project performance in some other way.

-With effective risk management, you can address any potential risks that might crop up during the lifecycle of a project and mitigate those risks so your project stays on track, on budget, and on target.Try project planning in Asana
+With an effective risk management plan, you can address any potential risks that might crop up during the lifecycle of a project and mitigate them so your project stays on track, on budget, and on target.Plan projects with Asana

-Good project risk management isn’t reactive—it’s proactive.
-Ideally, you should come up with your risk management plan during the project planning phase.
-That way, you can best identify any potential risks and their impact, and monitor those risks during the project.
+A good project risk management plan isn’t reactive—it’s proactive.
+Ideally, you should create your risk management plan during the project planning phase.
+That way, you can best identify any risks and their potential impact and monitor those risks during the project.
 Instead of being caught unaware, you’ll have your eye on those risks in case they do become troublesome.

 Managing project risk is all about identifying, planning for, and monitoring potential risk.
-Not everything will go wrong.
-It’s possible that nothing goes wrong.
-But proactive risk assessment and incident management can help you be prepared and course correct quickly, so you still hit all of your project objectives on time and within budget.
+Not everything will go wrong, and it’s even possible that nothing will go wrong.
+But proactive risk assessment and incident management can help you be prepared and course correct quickly.
+This ensures you hit all of your project objectives on time and within your budget.